BallotBuddy/BallotBuddy/README.md

 #BallotBuddy
-​[Ballotbuddy.co](http://www.ballotbuddy.co/) is a website for easily finding useful information about your elected officals (US only).
+[Ballotbuddy.co](http://www.ballotbuddy.co/) is a website for easily finding useful information about your elected officals (US only).
 Don't know all your representatives?
 Search by zip code to get a list of candidates up for election in your district, then click on their profiles to learn about their experience, sources of funding, position on issues, and more.

-​
+##Tech Stack
+* React with Redux
+* Node
+* Express
+* PostgreSQL with Knex (deployed) or SQLite3 (local build)

 ##Getting started (local build)

 ###Mac